-The PhD Program is a hybrid, distance-accessible program using videoconferencing technology to synchronously place you in the classroom with your classmates.
+The PhD Program is a distance-accessible program using videoconferencing technology to synchronously place you in the classroom with your classmates.
 You can also choose in-person classes (if available) if you prefer to learn in a face-to-face setting.
 We attempt to schedule the required PhD courses across one day each week so that students know in advance which day to plan to be available for class.
 PhD students will attend two required, on-campus, multi-day Intensives during the first two years of the PhD program.
 These Intensives are typically held in early June of the first two years of the PhD Program and give you the opportunity to interact with other students and with faculty, attend professional development sessions, meet with faculty mentors, and network.

 Clinical Nursing Science concentrates on the interrelationships of health promotion, health behavior, and quality of life in acute and chronic illness throughout the lifespan.
 This focus area includes the prevention and early detection of disease and disability across the continuum of care and the enhancement of the health and well-being for individuals, families, and communities.
 Examples of scholarship and faculty research in clinical nursing science include: